Teaching and learning using the Special Collections

 Teaching sessions offer participants a rare opportunity to handle original material from the collections, and to see behind-the scenes, including tours of our purpose-built archive stores.
 Our professional archivists are also on hand to help students and staff to understand, locate and use primary sources for their own learning and research needs.

-Past sessions for SOAS students have included:
+Past sessions for SOAS students

 - Research Methods in History With Special Reference to Asia and Africa , MA, Department of History